srobo/runbook/docs/teams/allocating-teams.md

 Once signup has closed, teams need to be informed they have a place in the year's competition.

+If possible, confirm places in batches before the deadline, rather than all at once after the deadline.
+This provides an insentive for signing up sooner, as it confirms places quicker, enabling team leaders to organise kickstart trips with more notice.

 ### Example emails

 * [SR2020](https://github.com/srobo/team-emails/blob/master/SR2020/2019-09-25-confirm-competition-place.md)